Orders are available for pick-up at Restaurant Nicholas at 160 Route 35 South Red Bank, NJ 07701 during the following times:

 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

-The new release of Vincent Ricard’s great white bargain is a crisp, clean and flat out delicious Loire Valley Sauvignon Blanc. protege to the Silex-style of Dagueneau – who over the last 15 years has produced flawless and beloved white wines that at last count were on the wine lists of over 36 Michelin-starred restaurants.
-Great house white and one that can surely hold its own with just about everything on the table.
+Just in time, we got back Vincent Ricard’s all-time great white wine bargain.
+This is a crisp, clean and flat out delicious Loire Valley Sauvignon Blanc.
+The protege to the Silex-style of Dagueneau – who over the last 15 years has produced flawless and beloved white wines that at last count were on the wine lists of over 36 Michelin-starred restaurants.
+This is a great house white and one that can surely hold its own with just about everything on the table.